 A) Sea Ice Drift Forecast Experiment (SIDFEx)

-This YOPP project is a community effort to collect and analyse Arctic sea-ice drift forecasts at lead times from days to a year.
+This YOPP project was a community effort to collect and analyse Arctic sea-ice drift forecasts at lead times from days to a year.
 The forecasts are made with various methods for drifting sea-ice buoys and, ultimately, the Multidisciplinary drifting Observatory for the Study of Arctic Climate (MOSAiC), a year-long trans-Arctic drift campaign that has commenced in autumn 2019.
-A systematic assessment of real drift forecasting capabilities is foreseen to improve our physical understanding of sea ice and to help identify and resolve model shortcomings.
+A systematic assessment of real drift forecasting capabilities is being carried out to improve our physical understanding of sea ice and to help identify and resolve model shortcomings.
 More than ten operational forecasting and research groups have already contributed drift forecasts, most groups deriving their 10-days-to-seasonal-range forecasts by means of diagnostic Lagrangian tracking based on prediction drift fields of coupled or uncoupled general circulation models.
-Some groups submit ensembles of drift trajectories instead of single (deterministic) trajectories, and several groups submit their forecasts in (near-)real-time.
+Some groups submitted ensembles of drift trajectories instead of single (deterministic) trajectories, and several groups submitted their forecasts in (near-)real-time.
+The project is continued beyond YOPP.
 Details can be found here.

 Lead: Helge Goessling (helge.goessling(at)awi.de)